Schedule & Agenda

 Retail M&A: Deal Trends and Litigation Lessons

 From strategic roll-ups to distressed asset sales, retail M&A is evolving fast—and the legal challenges are keeping pace.
 Join us for a candid discussion on the latest dealmaking trends in the retail sector, the legal landmines that are surfacing more frequently, and the litigation risks that should be on every in-house counsel’s radar.
-Learn how to better anticipate, structure, and defend deals in an increasingly complex environment. -
+Learn how to better anticipate, structure, and defend deals in an increasingly complex environment.- Speakers

 Scanning for Risk: Decoding the New EEOC's Enforcement Agenda for Retail